Looking to land more Nursing job offers?

 Let's dive deeper into each of these so you have the exact blueprint you need to see success.

-The Best Nursing Skills To Include On Your Cover Letter
+The Best Nursing Skills To Include On Your Resume

 If you're not familiar with ATS systems, they are pieces of software used by employers to manage job applications.
-They scan cover letters for keywords and qualifications and make it easier for the employers to filter and search for candidates whose qualifications match the role.
+They scan resumes for keywords and qualifications and make it easier for the employers to filter and search for candidates whose qualifications match the role.

 1. Leverage The 20 Best Nursing Keywords

-The first way to find the right keywords is to leverage our list of the best keywords and skills for a nursing cover letter.
+The first is to leverage our list of the best keywords and skills for a nursing resume.

 These keywords were selected from an analysis of real nursing job descriptions sourced from actual job boards.
 Here they are: